dushanes/NewsCycle/README.md

 - Infinite scroll

-- Utilized Retrofit, Moshi, and RxJava in combination to simplify making api calls and processing the JSON recieved.
+- **Utilized Retrofit, Moshi, and RxJava** in combination to simplify making api calls, and processing the JSON recieved for various circumstances.
 Aswell as used the Glide library to frame images.

 - Page of Top Headlines